trailheadapps/purealoe-lwc/README.md

 Use this option if you don't have Salesforce DX configured or if you want to experience the sample app and do not plan to modify the code.

-1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org.
+1. [Sign up](https://developer.salesforce.com/signup) for a Developer Edition (DE) org.

 2. Enable MyDomain in your DE org.
 Instructions to do this are [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).

-3. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000YGzBIAW) to install the Pure Aloe unlocked package into your DE org.
+3. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000KAeuIAG) to install the Pure Aloe unlocked package into your DE org.
 Approve the Third-Party access during the installation process.

 4. Select **Install for All Users**